 Our main finding is the stability of homogeneous condensates against inhomogeneous perturbations in these FF and Yukawa models at any finite baryon chemical potential and temperature.
-As argued in Section III A, this is strong evidence that IPs do not exist in 2+1-dimensional FF models with Lorentz-(pseudo)scalar interaction channels and their corresponding Yukawa extension (the correspondence is given in Section II B).
+As argued in Section III A, this is strong evidence that IPs do not exist in 2 + 1-dimensional FF models with Lorentz-(pseudo)scalar interaction channels and their corresponding Yukawa extension (the correspondence is given in Section II B).
 Also, we can completely rule out the existence of a moat regime whose characteristic is a negative wave-function renormalization Z (see Section I for a short discussion).
-The momentum dependence of the obtained two-point functions only allow $Z \geq 0$ .
+The momentum dependence of the obtained two-point functions only allow $Z \ge 0$.
 We draw similar conclusions for models with a subset of the above mentioned FF interaction subjected to multiple chemical potentials.
 In the case of multiple chemical potentials, the extension to Yukawa models causes technical difficulties, but, in principle, we expect the result regarding stability of homogeneous phases to be the same.
-This is motivated in Section IV B and an example computation for an explicit model is provided in Appendix C.
+This is motivated in Section IV B and an example computation for an explicit model is provided in Appendix C. We note, however, that the used models are not very well suited for high energy phenomenology in the presence of multiple chemical potentials, as they lack, for example, the description of charged pion condensation for finite isospin chemical potential.
+Thus, one should interpret our results as a first step to generically show that multiple imbalances of fermion densities do not result in the existence of an IP.

-Our results suggest that there might be a general argument, similar to Derrick's theorem [133], behind the absence of IPs in 2 + 1-dimensional models.
-Such a principle could possibly be found by studying the properties of a general Ginzburg-Landau free energy as done in Ref.
-[134].
+Our results suggest that there might be a general argument, similar to Derrick's theorem [137], behind the absence of IPs in 2 + 1-dimensional models.
+Such a principle could possibly be found by studying the properties of a general

+Ginzburg-Landau free energy as done in Ref.
+[138].
 Therefore, one would probably need to encode the fermionic determinant in our models by allowing for higher orders in the gradient expansion.

 In the present study, we did not consider vector FF interactions, since their inclusion yields a technically different analysis than the one presented in Section III.
 The inclusion of these channels would also be relevant for low-energy effective theories of QCD, where both vector and scalar FF interaction should emerge.
-However, the interplay of (repulsive) vector interactions and the scalar interactions could play a crucial role in developing an instability towards an IP, especially as vector fields directly couple to fermionic momenta in the calculation $^{12}$ .
-In 3+1-dimensional models it was already observed that vector interactions can enlarge the IP [135, 136].
+However, the interplay of (repulsive) vector interactions and the scalar interactions could play a crucial role in developing an instability towards an IP, especially as vector fields directly couple to fermionic momenta in the calculation13.
+In 3+1-dimensional models it was already observed that vector interactions can enlarge the IP [139, 140].
 The presence of such interactions causes additional contributions to appear in the two-point functions of the corresponding bosonic fields, which do not have a definite monotony as the momentum dependence of the two-point functions in the present work.
-Calculations for 2+1-dimensional FF models with vector interactions are already underway and we hope to report soon about the results.
+Calculations for 2 + 1-dimensional FF models with vector interactions are already underway and we hope to report soon about the results.